 Clinton Laurence is the Principal Freediving Instructor of Freediving Gold Coast.
-He is an AIDA qualified Freediving Instructor and AIDA Judge (Level E) and has been teaching freediving for over 5 years.
+He is an AIDA Master Freediving Instructor (the only Australian Instructor at this higher level) and AIDA Judge (Level E) and has been teaching freediving for over 6 years.
 He believes that everybody who is comfortable in the water has the capacity to extend breath hold times and dive deeper safely.
 For him freediving is not about competition per se but more about overcoming personal limitations to achieve super relaxation of mind and body and applying these skills in our day to day life to better manage the pressure of modern living.

 Clinton has always been interested in mind-body disciplines and this is reflected in his profession as a sport and clinical psychologist and prior pursuits of martial arts, in particular judo, karate and aikido where he has reached high degree black belts and competed at an international level.